The 13 best social media monitoring tools

 Let’s review what are the more common reasons in which businesses can benefit from using social media monitoring tools.

-There are a lot of benefits to social media monitoring.
+There are many benefits to social media monitoring.

 According to Smart Insights, 1 in 3 social media users prefers using social media when reaching out to a brand or business for customer service.